SmartlyDressedGames/Unturned-Docs/assets/curated-items.rst

 	Example "Effect" transform positioning and orientation.

 Most cosmetic items will want to support mythical effects.
-For your item to support this, the Item.prefab will need to include an "Effect" child transform.
+You will need to add an "Effect" child transform to both the Item.prefab and the clothing prefab (i.e., Backpack.prefab, Glasses.prefab, Hat.prefab, Mask.prefab, or Vest.prefab) for your item to support this.

 The orientation is rather unfortunate: +Z is the mythical's up direction and +Y is the mythical's forward direction.

 Creating Skins
 --------------